SkullyFM/faf-regexp/README.md

 To install, just copy remove_keywords.php into ~/wp-content/plugins/faf/filters/

-Regular expressions can then be used as a filter in order to be removed...
+A new filter is then available which will allow you to use regular expressions in order to removed text or HTML parts from te posts.
-Just be careful if you mix it with existing "Image Filters" or "Remove HTML from post" filters as the HTML as an input is not necessarily the HTML which will be passed to the Regexp filter
+Just be careful if you mix it with existing "Image Filters" or "Remove HTML from post" filters as the input HTML to this filter is not necessarily the full HTML from the original article